This is an experience...

 Not ten.
 Not twenty.
 Five.

-You bring yourself.
+You bring yourself — as you are.
 We handle everything else.

 On coming home.